lgiordani/punch/README.md

 * The new version is created incrementing the part requested by the user and changing the rest of the version accordingly
 * Each file listed in the configuration file is opened, processed by each of the global or local serializers, replacing the old version with the new one
 * The new version is written into the version file
-* THe VCS actions are run
+* The VCS requested actions are executed

 ## Configuration